 Once the updates are downloaded, they will be automatically installed as soon as you restart your PC.
 After your PC restarts, check if the problem with Command Prompt is still there.

-Solution 6 – Try using Safe Mode
+6. Try using Safe Mode

 Safe Mode is a special segment of Windows that runs with default settings, and it’s usually a good place to start the troubleshooting process.
-If you can’t run Command Prompt as administrator, perhaps you should be able to solve the problem by accessing Safe Mode.
+If you can’t run Command Prompt as an administrator, perhaps you should be able to solve the problem by accessing Safe Mode.
 To do that, just follow these steps:

 - Open the Settings app and head over to the Update & Security section.